A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Results and Discussion

 \subsection{Optimization of thresholds}

-To assess the performance of the SS-FNO scheme for the electron-attachment problem, we examined the deviation in EA-ADC(3) electron affinity values as a function of the virtual space size, both in the canonical molecular orbital (MO) basis and in the natural orbital bases (FNO and SS-FNO) for Ozone (see FIG.~\ref{fig:pct}).
-The experimental geometry of the Ozone molecule~\cite{johnsonComputationalChemistryComparison2002} is used for the calculations.
-The aug-cc-pVQZ basis set and the aug-cc-pVQZ/C basis set have been used for the calculations.
-No NAF-based truncation has been used for the calculations.
-The electron affinities (eV) at different percentages of virtual orbitals are provided in the Supplementary Material (see TABLE S1).
+To assess the performance of the SS-FNO scheme for the electron-attachment problem, we examined the deviation in EA-ADC(3) electron affinities as a function of the virtual space size in the canonical molecular orbital (MO) basis as well as in the natural orbital bases (FNO and SS-FNO) for the ozone molecule (see Fig.~\ref{fig:pct}).
+The experimental geometry of the ozone molecule \cite{johnsonComputationalChemistryComparison2002} was used for the calculations.
+The aug-cc-pVQZ basis set and the aug-cc-pVQZ/C auxiliary basis set were used for the calculations.
+No NAF-based truncation was used in these calculations.
+The electron affinities (in eV) computed using different percentages of retained virtual orbitals are listed in the Supplementary Material (Table S1).

 \begin{widetext} \FloatBarrier